-In common with many charitable organizations, the Entity derives revenue from cash donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of this revenue was limited to the amounts recorded in the records of the Entity.
+In common with many charitable organizations, the Entity derives chapter revenue from cash donations, the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Entity.